 Writing

-What is declarative accounting software?
+What is deterministic accounting software?

 Most accounting software is imperative: someone posts each journal entry by hand, and the ledger is those stored rows.
 The source of truth is a pile of rows you mutate.